Japanese car makers cut parts prices in China after anti-monopoly probe

 The moves came on the heels of price cuts by foreign luxury brands including BMW, Mercedes-Benz, Audi, Chrysler and Jaguar Land Rover over the past month, as China's price regulator, the National Development and Reform Commission (NDRC), steps up scrutiny of the industry.

 China has also wielded its anti-monopoly law against other industries, including milk power and software.
-It targeted multinationals Mead Johnson Nutrition Co (MJN.N) and Danone SA (DANO.PA), which the regulator slapped with hefty fines, as well as U.S. chipmaker Qualcomm Inc (QCOM.O), which faces the prospect of a $1 billion fine.
+It targeted multinationals Mead Johnson Nutrition Co and Danone SA, which the regulator slapped with hefty fines, as well as U.S. chipmaker Qualcomm Inc, which faces the prospect of a $1 billion fine.

 China's anti-trust investigations target monopolistic practices in general and aim to promote fair competition and protect consumer interests, China's Ministry of Commerce spokesman Shen Danyang said in a statement posted on the Ministry's website.